Innovation over Employment

 The bottom line is that machines make life much easier for everyone - the finished product is cheaper and better and the machine in itself is an engineering marvel.
 But maybe a few things in life shouldn’t be automated.
 Perhaps we can leave out pizzas, paintings and music from the list of machine made things.
 And perhaps we should let people pour out their emotions into their work.
 It might just lead the world to a place filled with connectivity that couldn’t be achieved with the best technology available.

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 21st July 2016.

 Taposh Desai